Flavio Poli

-Flavio Poli (1900-1984) was an Italian artist, known for his designs in glass.
+Flavio Poli (1900–1984) was an Italian artist, known for his designs in glass.

 Born in 1900, he was trained at the Istituto d'Arte di Venezia, then began work as a ceramicist.

 In 1929, he began working for the company "I.V.A.M."
 (Industrie Vetraie Artistiche Murano) as a designer of glassware.
 He was appointed artistic director of Barovier, Seguso & Ferro (later Seguso Vetri d’Arte) in 1934, where he devised a style of 'submerged' glass, with several transparent layers, one over the other.
 Within three years, he was a partner in the company.
+Poli received one of the inaugural Compasso d'Oro awards in 1954 for the Seguso “Mod.
+9822” blue-ruby glass vase.
 He left Seguso in 1963.

 From 1964 to 1966 he led the artistic glass division of the Società Veneziana di Conterie e Cristallerie.

 Poli died in 1984.
-A number of his works are in the Murano Glass Museum, the National Gallery of Victoria, Australia, and MoMA in New York.
+A number of his works are in the Murano Glass Museum, as well as the Victoria and Albert Museum in London; the National Gallery of Victoria, Australia; the Corning Museum of Glass, and the Metropolitan Museum and Museum of Modern Art in New York.